 ABSTRACT: NMR supersequences allow multiple 2D NMR datasets to be acquired in greatly reduced experiment durations through tailored detection of NMR responses within concatenated modules.
 In NOAH (NMR by Ordered Acquisition using 1H detection) experiments, up to five modules can be combined (or even more when parallel modules are employed), which in theory leads to thousands of plausible supersequences.
 However, constructing a pulse program for a supersequence is highly time-consuming, requires specialized knowledge, and is error-prone due to their complexity; this has prevented the true potential of the NOAH concept from being fully realized.
 We introduce here an online tool named GENESIS (GENEration of Supersequences In Silico), available via https://nmr-genesis.co.uk, which systematically generates pulse programs for arbitrary NOAH supersequences compatible with Bruker spectrometers.
 The GENESIS website provides a unified “one-stop” interface where users may obtain customized supersequences for specific applications, together with all associated acquisition and processing scripts, as well as detailed instructions for running NOAH experiments.
 Furthermore, it enables the rapid dissemination of new developments in NOAH sequences, such as new modules or improvements to existing modules.
 Here we present several such enhancements, including options for solvent suppression, new modules based on pure shift NMR, and improved artifact reduction in HMBC and HMQC modules.

 NMR spectroscopy is one of the most important analytical techniques for the characterization of molecular structures.
-In particular, n‐dimensional (nD) NMR experiments provide extensive information about through-bond and through-space connectivity.
+In particular, n‐dimensional (nD) NMR experiments (n ≥ 2) provide extensive information about through-bond and through-space connectivity.
 However, such experiments require the incrementation of one or more indirect-dimension evolution periods, leading to long experiment times.
 The acceleration of nD NMR has therefore emerged as a highly popular area of research: developments in this area include (but are not limited to) ultrafast NMR,[1–4] non‐uniform sampling (NUS),[5–7] multiple‐FID experiments,[4,8–11] and the shortening or elision of recovery delays.[12–15] NOAH (NMR by Ordered Acquisition using 1H detection) experiments,[4,16–24] which fall under the last two categories, consist of a series of multiple 2D experiments (“modules”), combined into one single “supersequence” which uses only one recovery delay for all modules.
-This provides substantial (up to 4×) time savings compared to conventional acquisition, in which one recovery delay is used per module (Figure 1).
+This provides up to 4× time savings compared to conventional acquisition, in which one recovery delay is used per module (Figure 1).